Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-where the constant in $o(1)$ is independent of~$\t$ in the aforementioned neighborhood of~$\t_0$.
+where the convergence in $o(1)$ is uniform in~$\t$ in the aforementioned neighborhood of~$\t_0$.
 This gives us the required locally uniform convergence for the derivative.
 For the point~$a$ the argument is analogous.
 The proof of Proposition~\ref{prop:monot} is complete.